U.S. Senate Democrats fail to enshrine nationwide abortion protections, vow more action

-Protestors in front of the U.S. Supreme Court (Robin Bravender/States Newsroom).
+Protestors in front of the U.S. Supreme Court shortly after a draft opinion was leaked that would have overturned Roe v.
+Wade (Robin Bravender/States Newsroom).

 WASHINGTON — Efforts to secure the nationwide right to an abortion stalled for a second time Wednesday when U.S. Senate Democrats failed to get enough votes to overcome the legislative filibuster.